 Hampshire College will provide, to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings with a party, with sufficient time for the party to prepare to participate.

-Each party may request a one-time delay in the Grievance Process of up to five (5) business days for good cause (granted or denied in the sole judgment of the Title IX Coordinator, Director of Student Rights and Responsibilities, Dean of Students, or designee) provided that the requestor provides reasonable notice and the delay does not overly inconvenience other parties.
+Each party may request a one-time delay in the Grievance Process of up to five (5) business days for good cause (granted or denied in the sole judgment of the Title IX Coordinator, Dean of Students, or designee) provided that the requestor provides reasonable notice and the delay does not overly inconvenience other parties.

 For example, a request to take a five day pause made an hour before a hearing for which multiple parties and their advisors have traveled to and prepared for shall generally not be granted, while a request for a five day pause in the middle of investigation interviews to allow a party to obtain certain documentary evidence shall generally be granted.

-Title IX Coordinator, Director of Student Rights and Responsibilities, Dean of Students, or designee shall have sole judgment to grant further pauses in the Process.
+Title IX Coordinator, Dean of Students, or designee shall have sole judgment to grant further pauses in the Process.